Human Rights Council

 I make this statement on behalf of the Federation for Women and Family Planning from Poland.

-Criminalization of abortion is incompatible with the human right to life, liberty, security, health, and freedom from torture.
+The lack of access to sexual and reproductive health services and information violates human rights norms.
 We call on the international community to hold Poland accountable to international human rights standards.